BSc Psychology with Professional Placement

 As a psychology student you can take advantage of research laboratories, neuroimaging facilities and resources for observing participant behaviour.
 Additionally, we have various in-house NHS clinics, including our Anxiety and Depression and Speech and Language Therapy clinics, the Centre for Autism, as well as the world-renowned Charlie Waller Institute for evidence-based psychological treatments on site.

 The first year of the course will introduce you to the concepts required for BPS qualification, including cognition, neuroscience, development, perception and research methods.
 You will then cover these and other subjects in far greater depth during the second year.
 In the final year of the degree you can develop your knowledge by exploring the areas that interest you most.
 The vast majority of modules in this year are optional and are regularly revised in order to incorporate the latest developments in psychology.
 Recent modules have included subjects such as autistic spectrum conditions, behavioural economics, nutritional psychology, and emotion, empathy and their disorders.

 Throughout the course you will gain practical experience, and learn how to devise and run your own experiments.
 During the final year you will carry out an original piece of research on a topic of your choice.
 In the past these have included the effects of emotion on cognition, the effects of Huntington's Disease on quality of life, and using puppets to test children's IQ.
 You may even have the opportunity to present your work at conferences, and a number of past projects have won awards from the BPS and British Neuroscience Association.

 For more information, please visit the School of Psychology website.

 You may have the opportunity to carry out this placement at one of our in-house organisations.
-These include the Anxiety and Depression in Young People clinic, Speech and Language Therapy clinic, the Charlie Waller Institute, Centre for Autism, and the Berkshire Memory and Cognition Research Centre.
+These include the Anxiety and Depression in Young People clinic, Speech and Language Therapy clinic, the Charlie Waller Institute, Centre for Autism, and the Institute for Food, Nutrition and Health.